-For the record, I am a staunch Second Amendment supporter and believe in the original intent of the Second Amendment prescribed by the founders in 27 words.
-Additionally, I believe that any attempt to add to those 27 words is simply an attempt at gun control.
-If you are hip to the goings-on at the NRA, this article series is going to be worth the read.
+For the record, I am a staunch Second Amendment supporter and believe in the original intent of the Second Amendment prescribed by the Founders in 27 words.
+Additionally, I believe that any attempt to add to or change those 27 words is simply an attempt at gun control.

 NOTE: The information I will be presenting may not reflect the stance of NRA members, but pertains more to organizational leadership.

-On April 18, 1775 British General Thomas Gage marched to Concord, MA in order to seize a large arms cache held by the MA militia, thus the story of Paul Revere and battles which ensued earlier at Lexington.
-In short, fighting our way out of a horrid tyranny, gave us the Constitution and Bill of Rights.
+On April 18, 1775 British General Thomas Gage marched to Concord to seize a large arms cache held by the Massachusetts militia, thus the story of Paul Revere and battles which ensued at Lexington.
+In short, fighting our way out of tyranny gave us the Constitution and Bill of Rights.
 This path to freedom was paved in blood, sacrifice, and the individual, unobstructed right to own firearms.

-Though the Constitution was ratified in 1787, it was not until Dec 15, 1791 that the founders passed the law giving us ten amendments to the constitution known as the Bill of Rights.
+Though the Constitution was ratified in 1787, it wasn’t until Dec 15, 1791 that the Founders passed the law giving us ten amendments known as the Bill of Rights.
 The Bill of Rights, better known as a Bill of Restrictions on government, contains the Second Amendment.

 The Cash Cow of Concealed Carry Permit Training

-Just under a century after ratifying the Bill of Rights, gun control, restrictions on guns, or harsh laws pertaining to guns were not a part of the American psyche.
-The only two examples of early gun control were Georgia banning handguns in 1837 (ruled unconstitutional in the SCOTUS), and the black codes enacted in 1865.
-It was not until 1871 that our Second Amendment met its first true domestic enemy….
-The National Rifle Association (NRA).
+For about a century after ratifying the Bill of Rights, gun control, restrictions on guns, or harsh laws pertaining to firearms and gun ownership weren’t a part of the American psyche.
+The only two examples of early gun control were Georgia banning handguns in 1837 (ruled unconstitutional), and the Black Codes enacted in 1865.

 “The National Rifle Association has been in support of workable, enforceable gun control legislation since its very inception in 1871.”

-Franklin Orth, the CEO of the NRA at the time, admits that since its inception, they have been finding ways to incrementally destroy the Second Amendment using unconstitutional, pretended legislation.
+Franklin Orth, the CEO of the NRA at the time, admitted that since its inception, the organization had been finding ways to incrementally destroy the Second Amendment using unconstitutional legislation.
 This was a hard pill to swallow as I grew up believing the NRA was committed to gun rights.

-Regardless of your feelings on constitutional carry or unconstitutional government permission, the NRA sold us down the river.
-The right to carry concealed in most states is now a government privilege, but the fruits of the NRA’s actions continue to make the organization loads of cash on instructor fees alone.
-The NRA boasts it currently has 125,000 instructors, 8,000 coaches and 2,200 training councilors on its web site³, those being today’s numbers.
-I fully support safety training for gun owners, but not by government force or mandate.
+Regardless of your opinion on constitutional carry or unconstitutional government permission requirements, the NRA sold us down the river.
+The right to carry a concealed firearm in most states is now a government-granted privilege, but the fruits of the NRA’s actions continue to make the organization loads of cash on instructor certification fees alone.

 “I have never believed in the practice of carrying weapons.
 I do not believe in the general promiscuous toting of guns.
 I think it should be sharply restricted and only under licenses.”

-~ Karl T. Fredrick NRA President and VP US Revolver Association.
+— Karl T. Frederick NRA President and VP, US Revolver Assn.

-At NFA hearings before passage of 1934 National Firearms Act
+in NFA hearing before passage of 1934 National Firearms Act

 Karl Fredrick also worked diligently to frame the Uniform Firearms Act of 1930 that was later adopted by several states.